-Aerospace/aeronautical and engineering is all about aircrafts, how they get up into the air and stay there.
+Aerospace/aeronautical and engineering revolves around aircrafts; how they get up into the air and stay there.
 It also includes studies about their design, construction and power.
-Most courses will be five years and students will also learn about different practices and areas as well as engineering research.
+Most courses will be five years, and students will also learn about different practices and areas as well as engineering research.

 What A levels do I need?

 Most universities and courses ask for AAA grades, or even A* grades.
 Check with your university prospectus entry requirements for the course you are interested in.

 Many institutions offer aerospace and aeronautical studies with engineering as they cross over, and complement each other.

 What should I expect from studying aerospace and engineering?